Create Buffers (Standard Feature Analysis)

 (Optional)

-Determines how overlapping buffers are processed.
+Specifies how overlapping buffers will be processed.

-• DISSOLVE Overlapping areas are combined.
+• DISSOLVE Overlapping areas will be combined.

 String